-The person entering any goods inwards, whether for payment of duty or to be warehoused, or for payment of duty upon the taking out of the warehouse, or whether such goods be free of duty, shall deliver to the Director-General a bill of entry of such goods, on a form of such size and colour as may be specified in that behalf by the Director-General by Notification published in the Gazette, and be fairly written in words at length, expressing the name of the ship, and of the master of the ship in which the goods were imported, and of the place from which they were brought, and the description and situation of the warehouse, if they are to be warehoused, and the name of the person in whose name the goods are to be entered, and the quantity, value and description of the goods, and the number, dimensions, and denomination or description of the respective packages containing the goods, and such other particulars as the Director-General by that or a subsequent Notification may require him to furnish, and in the margin of such bill shall delineate the respective marks and numbers of such packages.
-The particulars furnished in the bill of entry shall be supported by such documents containing such particulars as the Director-General may, by Notification published in the Gazette, require if such person fails to deliver a bill of entry prepared, and supported by such documents, as aforesaid, he shall be liable to a penalty not exceeding one thousand rupees.
-Such person shall pay any duties and dues which may be payable upon the goods mentioned in such entry; and such person shall also deliver at the same time two or more duplicates of such bill, in which bill all sums and numbers shall be expressed in figures, and the particulars to be contained in such bill shall be legibly written and arranged in such form and manner, and the number of such duplicates shall be such, as the Director-General shall require, and such bill of entry when signed by the Director-General, or person authorised by him, and transmitted to the proper officer, shall be the warrant to him for the examination and delivery of such goods; but if such goods shall not agree with the particulars in the bill of entry the same shall be forfeited, and such forfeiture shall include all other goods which shall be entered or packed with them as well as the packages in which they are contained.
+Importer to deliver 47.
+The person entering any goods inwards, whether for payment of duty bill of entry or to be warehoused, or for payment of duty upon the taking out of the together with other warehouse, or whether such goods be free of duty, shall deliver to the Collector a bill of entry of such goods, on a form of such size and documents. colour as may be specified in that behalf by the Collector by [27, 83 of 1988] Notification published in the Gazette, and be fairly written in words at length, expressing the name of the ship, and of the master of the ship in which the goods were imported, and of the place from which they were brought, and the description and situation of the warehouse, if they are to be warehoused, and the name of the person in whose name the goods are to be entered, and the quantity, value and description of the goods, and the number, dimensions, and denomination or description of the respective packages containing the goods, and such other particulars as the Collector by that or a subsequent Notification may require him to furnish, and in the margin of such bill shall delineate the respective marks and numbers of such packages.
+The particulars furnished in the bill of entry shall be supported by such documents containing such particulars as the Collector may, by Notification published in the Gazette, require If such person fails to deliver a bill of entry prepared, and supported by such documents, as aforesaid, he shall be liable to a penalty not exceeding one thousand rupees.
+Such person shall pay any duties and dues which may be payable upon the goods mentioned in such entry; and such person shall also deliver at the same time two or more duplicates of such bill, in which bill all sums and numbers shall be expressed in figures, and the particulars to be contained in such bill shall be legibly written and arranged in such form and manner, and the number of such duplicates shall be such, as the Collector shall require, and such bill of entry when signed by the

+Collector, or person authorized by him, and transmitted to the proper officer, shall be the warrant to him for the examination and delivery of such goods; but if such goods shall not agree with the particulars in the bill of entry the same shall be forfeited, and such forfeiture shall include all other goods which shall be entered or packed with them as well as the packages in which they are contained.